How do I find an article on my topic?

 To find articles on a topic:

-- Choose a subject from the middle of the library's homepage, and then pick one of the databases listed.
+- OR for a more tailored search, choose a subject from the Research by Subject box in the lower middle of the library's homepage, and then pick one of the databases listed.
 (Each database includes records for articles from journals, magazines, and/or newspapers.
-Some databases also include book chapters, conference proceedings, etc.) If you don't want to go in by subject, click on Databases from the library homepage and select a specific database to search for articles.
+Some databases also include book chapters, conference proceedings, etc.) If you don't want to go in by subject, click on Databases by Title from the library homepage and select a specific database to search for articles.

-- You might want to search in at least one multidisciplinary database such as Academic Search Complete, or ProQuest Research Library AND search in Databases that are specific to your subject area.
+- You might want to search in at least one multidisciplinary database such as Academic Search Complete, or ProQuest Research Library in addition to searching in databases that are specific to your subject area.

 - Use relevant keywords (e.g., depression and drug abuse ) and limits (e.g., limit to Scholarly Articles).